PuuRaidur/movie-api/README.md

 - **Gradle** (included via wrapper)
 - **SQLite** (no install needed — embedded via JDBC)
 - **Postman** (needs to be installed)
-- **Postman Collection** (included in the project as a JSON file and needs to be imported into Postman)
+- **Postman Collection** (included in the project as a JSON file and needs to be imported into Postman for use)

 ### Running the Application